 A few weeks back, I wrote about the new Censorship Law that went into effect in Japan.
 The law, which aims to crack down on IP theft and exploitation, resulted in numerous takedowns of images on social media.
 Now the aggressive censorship law is turning attention to Cosplayers.
 And if it passes, it could change cosplay in a major way.
 It would be equivalent to Godzilla rampaging unabated across the entire planet.

-Cosplay has grown demonstrably in the last decade.
+Cosplay has grown demonstrably in the last decade, tons of people visit a Cosplay Store now a days to find their costume.
 The term has almost crossed over to the mainstream, and has given fans young and old an outlet to display their enthusiasm.
 Those people who do it for the love of the product will likely not find themselves in the crosshairs.
 No, the real target of this censorship law would be the so-called “pro-Cosplayers”.
 The ones who flood the Instagram feeds with cosplay creations, some of them their overtly sexual cosplays, seeking new members to their OnlyFans.
 They are the ones exploiting creators looking to make some money.

 ITS ALL HARMLESS FUN…BUT ITS ALSO ILLEGAL